Noninsured Crop Disaster Assistance Program (NAP)

 Cost: $325 per crop per county, or $825 for all crops in a county.
 Overall cap of $1,950 for multi-county operations.

 What you get: Covers losses greater than 50% of expected production at 55% of the average market price.
-Your crop has to lose more than half its expected yield before NAP pays, and it pays at just over half the market price.
+Your crop has to lose more than half its expected yield before NAP can pay, and the indemnity is set at just over half the market price.
 This is catastrophic coverage — it prevents total financial ruin.

 Beginning farmers, limited resource producers, and socially disadvantaged producers may have the service fee waived entirely.